Jana-Marie/USB-PD-Firmware/README.md

   power request otherwise.
 * Provides power on the output connector only when an explicit contract is in place for the configured voltage and current.
+* Optional GiveBack support allows power supplies to temporarily remove power from the PD Buddy Sink if necessary.
 * Setup mode implements a USB CDC-ACM command-line interface allowing configuration to be loaded from and stored in flash.